writetosoumya/agentification-value-scorer--MAD-Week-2/SUBMISSION_DOC.md

 Higher ARM™ = higher risk.
 Higher AVRE™ = higher value.
 ```

+**AI coding tools used:**
+- Claude (claude.ai) was used extensively for code generation, debugging, architecture decisions, and iteration guidance throughout the build
+- Every component was built interactively — code was generated, tested, errors were diagnosed, and fixes were applied in real time
+- Key debugging sessions: ChromaDB → TF-IDF pivot, Anthropic → Nebius API switch, permissions fix on requirements.txt, OpenAI library integration

 **Corpus authoring prompts used:**
 - "Write a comprehensive ARM™ risk dimension scoring guide for [dimension] with specific examples at score ranges 1-2, 3-5, 6-8, and 9-10"
 - "Generate a realistic use case reference entry for [use case] following the established ARM™/AVRE™ format with specific regulatory citations"